mobileink/lab.mobile/android/netrexx/README.md

 The Gradle-based build system is a huge improvement over the Ant-based system, so we only include a few basic examples using Ant builds.

+The trick is to use the netrexx translator to generate java code but not compile it.
+The build system will treat those files just like any other java files; but for our purposes they are intermediate files, and thus not under version control.

+And of course the NetRexx runtime - NetRexxR.jar, a measly 37K! - is
+required.
+The Android build scripts (both Ant- and Gradle-based) will dexify (compile to Dalvik) anything in the `libs` directory of the project, so all we need to do is copy `NetRexxR.jar` to `libs`.

 ## Gradle